SPOILER ALERT: the following article may contain spoilers for Stranger Things Volume 4

 After all their struggles, it seems only natural that their many adventures have taken a toll on them.
-Volume 4 brought the reality of PTSD to the forefront, making the emotional journeys of characters such as Max, Chrissy, and Nancy into important storylines.
+Volume 4 brought the reality of trauma and PTSD to the forefront, making the emotional journeys of characters such as Max, Chrissy, and Nancy into important storylines.

-Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down-to-earth lessons about the journey of suffering and healing that we thought was worth discussing further.
+Even though much of the show takes place in an outlandish sci-fi world, the season still contained some very down-to-earth lessons about the journey of suffering and healing that we thought were worth discussing further.

 1. Age does not invalidate your trauma suffering

 This season didn’t pull its punches when showing what a devastating effect trauma can have on young people.
 The season’s primary antagonist, Vecna, served as a terrifying metaphor for the dangers of living with trauma.